pypsa-meets-earth/detect-energy/README.md

 ## Contact

-We are also happy about feedback and potential collaborators.
+We are always happy about feedback and potential collaborators.
 Feel free to reach out at <lukas.franken@ed.ac.uk>!